2012saru/LOVE-Move-Image--From-A-to-B-in-X-second/README.md

 This project demonstrates how to do it.

-If possible please leave a comment if copy and past a code from here.
+If possible please leave a comment when reusing the code from here.

 ![Alt Text](https://github.com/2012saru/Move-Image-From-A-to-B-in-X-second/blob/master/rec.gif)